yousef8/Bash/lab2/readme.md

 ![](./imgs/bash-lab2-5.png)

-## Q.6: Enhance the above script to support the following options individually:
+## Q.6: Enhance the above script to support the following options individually

 1. `-l` lists in long format
 1. `-a` list all entries including the hiding files